Tips, Tricks and Troubleshooting

 Check and update your ILRS entry for your library regularly

-Section 11 of the Libraries Australia Document Delivery Manual covers the use of the Message action.
+Section 10.14 of the Libraries Australia Document Delivery Manual covers the use of Notes.

 A range of reports are available to assist in managing ILL in Libraries Australia Document Delivery.
 These reports may be used for checking incoming requests, keeping appropriate records, organising workloads, as a means of alerting staff, or for statistical purposes.
 Section 12 of the Libraries Australia Document Delivery Manual covers reports in detail.
 In addition, Libraries Australia Document Delivery Administration periodically sends out activity reports to members.